 The nutrient loss from cooking is negligible, compared to the benefits of cooking the vegetables.
 Benefits of cooking vegetables include better mineral absorption, gentler on the digestive tract, which in most people is diseased, cleaner, more concentrated so you can eat more, and other benefits.
 For more, read Raw Foods on this site.

 Wheat and spelt are not as healthful foods today for anyone.
 They are hybridized, genetically modified in most cases, and generally irritating to the intestinal tract.

-10. ALLOWING PIG PRODUCTS.
-I find that all pork, ham, bacon, lard and other products from pigs can be contaminated with trichina worm cysts and perhaps other parasites, even though the meat is well-cooked.
+9. ALLOWING PIG PRODUCTS.
+We find that all pork, ham, bacon, lard and other products from pigs can be contaminated with trichina worm cysts and perhaps other parasites, even though the meat is well-cooked.
 Other problems exist with pig products as well, perhaps due to their diets of practically anything including feces and worse.

-12. ALLOWING ZUCCINI AND OTHER SUMMER SQUASHES.
+11. ALLOWING ZUCCINI AND OTHER SUMMER SQUASHES.
 Squashes are actually fruits (they contain seeds).
 This means they are more yin and thus, less desirable foods today.
-The summer squashes are very yin foods, and, for this reason, I do not recommend them.
+The summer squashes are very yin foods, and, for this reason, we do not recommend them.
 They include zuccini, sunburst and summer squashes.
 The winter squashes are much better, such as butternut, acorn and spaghetti squash.
 They are more yang, and may be eaten once or twice weekly.

-13. NO MILK.
+12. NO MILK.
 The GAPS diet forbids any milk at all because milk is high in sugar.
 This prohibition is helpful for some people for a time.
 However, if one eats properly, and takes a digestive aid that we suggest, some people can tolerate up to 4 ounces of raw or organic cow or goat milk daily, but not more, when the gut heals sufficiently.

-However, kelp is a part of every nutritional balancing program today.
+An exception is kelp, which is recommended on every nutritional balancing program.
 It is not only rich in minerals, including iodine, that everyone needs.
 It is also high in alginates that bind to toxic metals and prevent their entrance into the body.
 Other seaweeds do not have as much or as powerful alginates or similar compounds, and for this reason are not recommended.

-15. ALLOWING PEANUT BUTTER.
+14. ALLOWING PEANUT BUTTER.
 Peanuts and peanut butter are very nutritious foods.
 However, most peanut butter is somewhat infected with aflatoxin, a mold that is a potent liver poison.
 For this reason, we do not recommend peanut butter, even natural peanut butter.

-16. PLENTY OF FATS WITH EACH MEAL.
+15. PLENTY OF FATS WITH EACH MEAL.
 The GAPS diet recommends this for everyone.
 We find that about 15% fat or oil are excellent for those in fast oxidation, but less is best for slow oxidizers, who have much more trouble digesting and utilizing fats and oils.

-I would avoid honey.
+We suggest avoiding all honey.
 You may use some cooked carrots, onions, or celery to sweeten dishes.
 Carrot juice is also quite sweet.
 Stevia is another sweetener that can be used, but only on occasion.
 Try not to use any sweeteners with your cooking, and to train children not to need sweeteners.

 In summary, an introductory GAPS diet will help many cases of leaky gut, and is excellent for this purpose.
 However, staying on the diet for more than a few months is not good, in my view, as it is too low in cooked vegetables, includes foods that are not ideal, does not include the proper supplements with it, and does not include the wonderful procedures suggested on nutritional balancing programs.